tidyverse/dplyr/revdep/README-v0.5.0.md

 Error in re-building vignettes:
   ...

-Retrieving data for taxon 'Aotus_nancymaae'
+Retrieving data for taxon 'Arctocebus_aureus'

-Retrieving data for taxon 'Aotus_nigriceps'
+Retrieving data for taxon 'Arctocebus_calabarensis'

-...
+Not found.
+Consider checking the spelling or alternate classification ...
 8 lines ...

-Retrieving data for taxon 'Arctocebus_calabarensis'
+Not found.
+Consider checking the spelling or alternate classification Warning in taxize_nexml(.) :
+  ID for otu Ateles_chamek not found.
+Consider checking the spelling or alternate classification

-Retrieving data for taxon 'Ateles_belzebuth'
+Retrieving data for taxon 'Ateles_fusciceps'

 Quitting from lines 207-211 (metadata.Rmd)
 Error: processing vignette 'metadata.Rmd' failed with diagnostics: